joezersk/Postman/README.md

 <BR><BR>
 <B>Collection #2:  SET OOB IP ON NODES</B>
 <BR>
   -This will set the OOB IP addresses for all leafs and spines.
-Note that your environment will be different, so change the unique values in the body of the POST to your own values.
+This collection requires the use of an associated CSV file used in the Runner Window of Postman.
+You can use the CSV file here and modify it to use your own values.
+Please note that for some reason MS Excel CSV files contain some mystery formatting in the file structure and thus break in Postman.
+Instead use Libre Office, Google Docs, or Numbers on a Macintosh to make or modify your CSV file.
   <BR><BR>